ikkez/F3-Sugar/SchemaBuilder/readme.md

-## SQL Schema Builder
+# SQL Schema Builder
-#### An extension for managing database structures.
+### An extension for creating and managing SQL database tables.

-This Plugin provides you a SQL table schema builder for the **PHP Fat-Free Framework**.
-It might be useful for installation scripts and dynamic applications, like a CMS enviroment.
+This Plugin provides a SQL table schema builder for the **PHP Fat-Free Framework**.
+It might be useful for installation scripts, dynamic applications or CMS enviroments.

 Currently MySQL, SQLite & PostgreSQL are supported and fully tested.
-Further support for SQL Server, MSSQL/Sybase, Access and DB2 are already included.
+Further support for SQL Server, MSSQL/Sybase, Access and DB2 are already included, but experimental.
 Handle with care and test your application.
 No warranty at all.

 This Plugin is made for F3 version 3.x